Nothing quite gets football fans in a frenzy like a well-executed free kick, even more so when it is the deciding goal in a match.

 To assist from a free-kick, it is ideal to go for a curling free-kick which doesn’t have too much pace on the ball.

-- Place the ball at the free-kick position, take a few steps back, watch where your team’s key scorers are – be it with the head or the feet.
+- Place the ball at the right position, take a few steps back, watch where your team’s key scorers are – be it with the head or the feet.

 - Next, signal to your teammates that you’re going to take the free-kick, either by raising your hand or verbally telling them, and hit the centre of the ball.
 Ensure that you have a clean follow through.